overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - Learn how the need to use Invasive tools like PowerMock literally mocks the OO principles like Encapsulation, through hands-on demonstration.
 - Anti-patterns that can be avoided in the design so that the behavior can be tested without any `when-then` statements
 - Let's discuss **Ports & Adapters** architecture and understand how it eases Testing the Domain logic in isolation, even when interacting with Legacy code.
-- Let’s learn about techniques like **Black-box unit testing**, which emphasises on behavior-coverage rather than Statement-coverage
+- Let’s learn about techniques like **Black-box unit testing**, which emphasizes on behavior-coverage rather than Statement-coverage

 # Resources